 It can be a challenge to incorporate changes into your life.
 So, here are some tips and tools for making the above 5 steps as easy as possible to add into your day.

 - Print out this tracker.
 Check off each item, each day, for a great sense of completion.
-This will promote increasing amounts of motivation and success.
+This will motivate you and stoke the feeling of success.

 - Note how you feel at the starting line.
 When you make small changes to your life, it can be all too easy to forget how you felt before you started.
 You may be sleeping better, feeling less achy, but you take it for granted because it has slowly become the new “norm.”
 You can anchor the reality of your starting point by taking a few minutes to make some notes of how you feel before you make these changes.
 Some things you might want to consider: weight, BMI, waist measurement, stress level, sleep quality, productivity, eating habits, happiness quotient.
 Pick what’s important to you… and be honest!